ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision r0p0 and r1p0 of the CPU.

+-  ``ERRATA_N1_1130799``: This applies errata 1130799 workaround to Neoverse-N1
+   CPU.
+This needs to be enabled only for revision <= r2p0 of the CPU.

 -  ``ERRATA_N1_1315703``: This applies errata 1315703 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision <= r3p0 of the CPU.